webmodules/dom-paste/Readme.md

 // ...

 el.addEventListener('paste', function(e) {
-  domPaste(e, function(fragment) {
+  domPaste(e, function(content) {
-    // do something with fragment
+    // do something with content
   });
 }, false)
 ```

-Where `el` is a content-editable HTMLElement, and `fragment` is the returned `DocumentFragment` containing the pasted content.
+Where `el` is a content-editable HTMLElement, and `content` is the returned `HTMLElement` containing the pasted content.
 The callback function is called asynchronously.

 # Implementation Details

 A temporary contenteditable element is created, and the input focus is shifted to it.
 A `MutationObserver` is used to detect changes on the temporary element's DOM.
-It's contents are then extracted and placed into a `DocumentFragment`, which is passed to the callback.
+This temporary element is then passed to the callback.
 Due to the async nature of the `MutationObserver` API, the callback
 is always fired asynchronously.
+The temporary element is kept in the document until the callback returns, so that `.getComputedStyle()` calls can be made on its contents.
+After the callback returns, it's removed from the document automatically.

 # Compability